Skip to content

 16th April 2023

-The annual meeting of the council takes place next month - it's an important meeting where the Chair for 2025/26 will be elected.
+The next meeting of the council takes place on 16 October at The Old School, Menheniot.
 Everyone is welcome attend.
 Agenda and reports for this meeting are published on the 'Meetings' section of this website.
 Everyone welcome.

 Attending a council meeting